hughrun/ephemetoot/README.md

 # Contributing

-Contributions are very welcome, but if you want to suggest any changes or improvements, please log an issue or have a chat to [me on Mastodon](https://ausglam.space/@hugh) _before_ lodging a pull request.
+Contributions are very welcome, but if you want to suggest any changes or improvements, please log an issue or have a chat to [me on Mastodon](https://ausglam.space/@hugh) _before_ making a pull request.

 # License